All 3 and 4-year-olds, living in England, are entitled to 570 funded hours of early education and childcare, over three claim periods each year.

 Yes.
 You can use up to two providers, but you cannot claim more than 15 hours per week in total.

-We don’t request preschools/nurseries to seek approval to continue offering early education to rising fives.
-Provided the child meets the birth date criteria for the claim period, a parent/carer is able to make a choice about their childcare/early education arrangements.
+We don’t ask early education providers to seek approval to continue offering early education to 'rising fives' (children who are going to turn five).
+Provided the child meets the birth date criteria for the early education claim period, a parent/carer is able to make a choice about their early education arrangements.
 It is also not a requirement within the statutory guidance.